SystangoTechnologies/Crashalert/README.md

 install Systango bug reporter as described below:

-- Run `npm install systango-bug-reporter --save`
+- Run `npm install rn-crash-reporter --save`

 You can try linking the project automatically for react-native >= 0.29: